 Fine Arts Division

 The art program provides students with a comprehensive foundation in the history, theory, and practice of art.
 Each student acquires observational, compositional, technical, interpretative, and expressive competency through participation in an extensive range of studio art courses.
 Exposure to a culturally diverse art history curriculum prepares each student to analyze, assess, and discuss works of art from a variety of historical and style periods.
 Proficiencies are demonstrated through class projects, critiques, research papers, essays, and objective tests.
 Program assessment is measured by portfolios, juried and public exhibitions, program completion, transferability, and periodic program reviews.
-Students will be prepared to transfer to a CSU and major in art history, and pursue a variety of art-related careers.
+Students will be prepared to transfer to a CSU and major in studio arts, and pursue a variety of art-related careers.

 The Associate of Arts for Transfer (AA-T) is intended for students who plan to complete a bachelor’s degree in a similar major at a CSU campus.
 Students completing the AA-T are given priority consideration for admission to the CSU system, but not to a particular campus or major.
 In order to earn an AA-T degree, students must complete: